dvarilek/filament-table-select/README.md

 <br>

 After confirmation, the modal closes by default.
-To keep it open, use the 'shouldCloseOnSelection':
+To keep it open, use the `shouldCloseOnSelection()`:
 ```php
 use Dvarilek\FilamentTableSelect\Components\View\TableSelect;